vinhnghiemcr/PhotographyWebsite/README.md

 ### **_Decription_**

 PhotographyWebsite is my personal website for my photography bussiness.
 The website will provide infomation about services and packages for customers.
 It also have a collection of my traveling photos.
+Custumers can add the desired packages as well as favorites photos from the collection to the cart.
+They can either check out as a guest or a member.
+They can also leave a review which will be display to the homepage.

 ---